JCh-Labs/HVTools/README.md

 - **xxx Community** for excellent modules and documentation
 - **Contributors** who help improve this project

+## ⭐ Star This Project

+If this tool helps you, please consider giving it a star! ⭐

 # Sponsors
 ## Advanced Installer
 The installer is created from a Free Advanced Installer License for Open-Source from <a href="https://www.advancedinstaller.com/" target="_blank">https://www.advancedinstaller.com/</a> - this allowed me to create a feature complete installer in a user friendly environment with minimal effort - check it out!